- Last Updated: Monday, 14 August 2017 07:38

 Latest Happenings ....

-Webcam & Anemometer - the webcam is now set to be viewable 8am to 9pm and you can get wind speeds around the clock - link is at the bottom of this page.
+Webcam & Anemometer - the webcam is now set to be viewable 8am to 9pm.
+See the new button near top right of the homepage.
+You can also get wind speeds around the clock - link is at the bottom of this page.
 The wind speeds can now genuinely be regarded as accurate, so it's great information to have in planning your visit.
 As always though, if they're not working it'll be a battery issue and we're working to improve that.

 Sunday 11th June - What a great session!
 The wind dipped early afternoon before and during some rain, but it came back stronger than before so there was plenty of SW 20 mph+ and even a bit of sun.
 The wind averaged 18mph (top of F4) for the day and a 38 mph gust (top of F7) was recorded.
 Of the 15 or so sailors it was especially good to see 4 new members on the water - Tomasz, Dave, John and Jim - welcome to WPWC!
 Some photos are here .